userver-framework/userver/scripts/docs/en/userver/tutorial/redis_service.md

 make userver-samples-redis_service
 ```

+The sample could be started by running
+`make start-userver-samples-redis_service`.
+The command would invoke
+@ref md_en_userver_functional_testing "testsuite start target" that sets proper
+paths in the configuration files, prepares and starts the DB, and starts the
+service.

-Start the DB server and then start the service by
+To start the service manually start the DB server and run
-running `./samples/redis_service/userver-samples-redis_service`.
+`./samples/redis_service/userver-samples-redis_service -c </path/to/static_config.yaml>`
+(do not forget to prepare the configuration files!).

 Now you can send a request to
 your service from another terminal:

 ```